gunnarnl/pangb4e/example.md

          Who [comp]{.smallcaps} [3pol-caus]{.smallcaps}-medicine [le]{.smallcaps} doctor
          'Who was treated by the doctor?'

 You can also include preambles for glosses and include them in subexamples.
 The examples in <#payne1997:124> are from Payne (1997).
-Notice both that numbering of subexamples doesn't matter, just like with Pandoc, and that TIPA works assuming that the package is loaded.
+Notice that numbering of subexamples doesn't matter, just like with Pandoc, and that TIPA works (assuming that the package is loaded).

 (@) {#payne1997:124} *Turkish*
     1. {#payne1997:124:33a} *Affirmative existential*